 How to Prune Roses in the Fall Without Damaging Them

 Few garden plants capture the heart like roses.
-Whether it’s the heirloom shrub beside a front porch in Rye or the climbing rose trellis glowing at sunset in Portsmouth, roses bring structure, scent, and timeless beauty to Seacoast gardens.
-But as fall arrives and blooms fade, many homeowners wonder how much pruning is safe—and how to prepare their roses for the long New Hampshire winter without doing harm.
+Whether it's the heirloom shrub beside a front porch in Rye or the climbing rose trellis glowing at sunset in Portsmouth, roses bring structure, scent, and timeless beauty to Seacoast gardens.
+But as fall arrives and blooms fade, many homeowners wonder how much pruning is safe, and how to prepare their roses for the long New Hampshire winter without doing harm.
 At Expert Pruning, we believe that fall rose care is about restraint, timing, and understanding what each plant truly needs to rest and thrive again next spring.

 Understanding Fall Pruning

-In our coastal Zone 6b climate, fall pruning is not about shaping for beauty—it’s about protection.
+In our coastal Zone 6b climate, fall pruning is not about shaping for beauty, it's about protection.
 Cold winds, salt spray, and sudden frosts can damage tender growth, so the goal is to tidy and stabilize the plant rather than encourage new shoots.
-When you prune too hard in the fall, roses respond by sending out soft new growth that can’t survive freezing temperatures.
+When you prune too hard in the fall, roses respond by sending out soft new growth that can't survive freezing temperatures.
 Instead, the focus should be on removing weak, diseased, or damaged canes while keeping the overall structure intact.

 Timing Matters

 Fall pruning along the Seacoast usually begins in late October, once the first light frosts have arrived but before the ground freezes.
 By this point, your roses have started to slow their metabolism and enter dormancy.
-Pruning too early—while they’re still actively growing—can trigger regrowth that cold weather will quickly destroy.
+Pruning too early, while they're still actively growing, can trigger regrowth that cold weather will quickly destroy.

 For most gardens in Portsmouth, Exeter, or North Hampton, a light clean-up around mid- to late October works best.
 Coastal properties in Rye and Hampton, where temperatures stay a touch milder, can often extend this window by a week.
 The goal is to prune just enough to help the plant withstand winter winds without opening fresh wounds that won't heal before frost.